 Disabled Employees Should Be Aware When A New Boss Starts

 This case shows that disabled employees should always stay aware of potential discrimination at work, particularly when a new manager or boss takes over.
 Even if your disability was accommodated for years beforehand, a change in employment conditions like this one could mean the start of disability discrimination.
 The Americans With Disabilities Act requires an employer to provide reasonable accommodation to an employee or job applicant with a disability, unless doing so would cause undue hardship for the employer.
 A reasonable accommodation is any change in the way things are usually done at work to help a disabled employee to apply for a job, perform the duties of a job, or enjoy any benefits and privileges of employment.
 Reasonable accommodations allow disabled employees to perform their jobs to their highest potential.
 The law forbids disability discrimination in any aspect of employment, including but not limited to hiring, firing, salary, job assignments, promotions, layoff, job training, and fringe benefits.

 Seek Legal Assistance Today

 If you have experienced disability discrimination, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.